 The State has not issued any environmental improvement fund revenue bonds in calendar year 2026.
-The Commission has an outstanding authorization of up to \$50 million of environmental improvement fund revenue bonds and will be asked in February 2026 to authorize up to \$150 million of additional environmental improvement fund revenue bonds, in each case for the purpose of making loans under the State's Environmental Improvement Fund.
-The sale and issuance of any environmental improvement fund revenue bonds depends on, among other factors, the timing and amount of disbursements from the environmental improvement fund and market conditions.
+The Commission has an outstanding authorization of up to \$50 million of environmental improvement fund revenue bonds and will be asked on February 4, 2026 to authorize up to \$150 million of additional environmental improvement fund revenue bonds, in each case for the purpose of making loans under the State's Environmental Improvement Fund.
+The sale and issuance of any environmental improvement fund revenue bonds for the purpose of making loans under the State's Environmental Improvement Fund depend on, among other factors, the timing and amount of disbursements from the environmental improvement fund and market conditions.